PeculiarVentures/graphene/README.md

 - [Safenet Luna HSMs](http://www.safenet-inc.com/)
 - [RuToken](http://www.rutoken.ru/)

-**NOTE:** For testing purposes it may be easier to work with SoftHSM which is a software implementation of PKCS#11 based on OpenSSL or Botan.
+**NOTE:** For testing purposes it may be easier to work with SoftHSM2 which is a software implementation of PKCS#11 based on OpenSSL or Botan.

 ## SoftHSM2
 * Install SoftHSM2